-- 1. Click 13.Install Audio Driver > Yes. - 2.
-Click Next. - 3.
+- 1. Click 14.Install Audio Driver > Yes. - Click Next. - 3.
 Click Finish to restart the computer. - 4.
-Realtek Audio Control Panel will download but you will need to have a working internet connection. - 5.
-Click the Start menu in Windows to access the Microsoft Store app tile under Explore. - 6.
-Click the Sign in icon A1 and select Downloads and updates. - 7.
-Click Check for Updates. - 8.
-A list of apps being downloaded will pop-up.
+The Realtek Audio Control Panel will download but you will need to have a working internet connection. - Click the Start menu in Windows to access the Microsoft Store App tile. - 6.
+Click the Sign in icon A and select Library. - 7.
+Click Get Updates. - 8.
+A list of apps being downloaded will pop-up. - 9.
+When installed the Realtek Audio Console will appear in the Windows Start menu.